David Ulrich: How to be a more mindful photographer

 He was the co-founder and editor of Aperture for more than 20 years.
 His mission, in the broadest possible sense, was to teach people how to see.
 He was a Zen practitioner, and he brought a lot of Zen exercises into the classroom.
 We would meditate on a regular basis.
 He viewed photography and art exactly as what I said before, as a means of expanding one’s conscious awareness.
 It was a very powerful six years.
 It was life-changing.
 It put me on the path of a seeker.
 And it’s colored my attitude toward photography to this day.

 It is a lot.
 But it is all those things.
 Any creative art, not just photography, if it’s approached deeply, can bring you into greater contact with yourself.
 It assists in the aim of self-knowledge.
 But photography, especially, is a pathway into the world.
 I love the alternating nature of photography.
-On the one hand, I’m looking within; the standard definition of mindfulness is that I am aware of , I’m aware of my bodily posture, my breathing, my heartbeat, my emotions, I see my thoughts pass.
+On the one hand, I’m looking within; the standard definition of mindfulness is that I am aware of myself, I’m aware of my bodily posture, my breathing, my heartbeat, my , I see my thoughts pass.

 Oceano Dunes, CA #21.